 Self-awareness, as part of emotional intelligence, enables leaders to recognise and appreciate their strengths, weaknesses and understand habits, emotions and behaviour.
-While a leader can be competent, a lack of self-awareness can be seen as arrogant and disconnected and is apparent in a low capacity to interact with others.
+While a leader can be competent, a lack of self-awareness can be damaging.
+It can be seen as arrogant and disconnected and closes us off from productive interaction with others.
 This obstructs learning and adaptability, which will inhibit the leader in creating a positive climate.
 In developing self-awareness, leaders will identify weaknesses but should not be discouraged by this realisation, nor become too self-critical or negative.

 A leader with an honest and reflective picture of their own strengths, weaknesses and capabilities can develop a sense of self-confidence and ways to cope and address these.
-Rest, health and a balanced lifestyle enhance perspective, judgment and effectiveness.
+Rest, health and a balanced lifestyle enhance perspective, judgement and effectiveness.
+Leaders should be mindful of their own mental health and wellbeing, as well as that of their subordinates.
 The Defence Forces demands commitment but is mindful of work life balance.
 The leader who is clear minded and grounded will make correct decisions.
-They should check periodically to ensure that there is balance.
+They should check themselves periodically to ensure that there is balance.